magnetikonline/css-animation-event/README.md

 <div id="movethis" class="movethis-basestyle">
 ```

-The [example page](http://magnetikonline.github.io/cssanimevent/) uses this CSS styling hook to provide a red border to each box element during it's animation/transition period.
+The [example page](http://magnetikonline.github.io/cssanimevent/) uses this CSS styling hook to provide a red border to each box during it's animation/transition period.

 ## Methods
 All methods are created under a `window.CSSAnimEvent` namespace.